ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 ## Show Me Advanced Features Working

 Remember we said all features of AG Grid will work with React UI?
-Well lets see some.
 Here is an example with Range Selection, Checkbox Click Selection and Row Grouping.

 Notice that the Cell Renderer for Sport is using inside the Grouping Column.